 Look closely at the logs and see if they are badly cracked or checked.
-Some checking is normal, but large checks in the log cabin should be caulked and sealed to keep out rain and prevent mildew.
+Some checking is normal, but large checks in the log cabin should be caulked with a flexible log caulk to keep out rain and prevent mildew.

 As best you can tell from the ground – are there cracks in the mortar joints?
 Is there any obvious damage or missing stones or boards?